Orthogonal-Research-Lab/Meta-brain-Models/CGS/Time Representations/README.md

 Using the flow of time at different rates (similar to SimCity):

-* flow proceeds, can be sped up or slowed down.
+* flow proceeds, can be sped up or slowed down (in physical world, time flows).

-* "universal" representation (links culture and computation).
+* "quasi-universal" representation (links culture and computation).

 Using a flow of time that is circular, nonlinear:

 * flow is relative to repeating events (recurrence).

-* can we derive a universal model?
+* can we derive a quasi-universal model?
+Does time flow according to physics?
+Depends on the simulation world.